snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r65-scarlet-rosefinch.md

 We have also:

+* Parallelized the processing of raw events in Scala Kinesis Enrich to improve performance
+* Started logging the names of the streams to which the Scala Stream Collector and Scala Kinesis Enrich write events
 * Added macros to the "config.hocon.sample" sample configuration files
 * Fixed a bug which caused the Kinesis Elasticsearch Sink to silently drop inputs containing fewer than 24 tab-separated fields
 * Fixed a bug which prevented the applications from using a DynamoDB table in the configured region
 * Added the ability to prevent the Scala Stream Collector from setting 3rd-party cookies by setting the cookie expiration field to 0
-* Parallelized the processing of raw events in Scala Kinesis Enrich to improve performance
 * Started logging the names of the streams to which the Scala Stream Collector and Scala Kinesis Enrich send events
 * Bumped the version of Scala Common Enrich used by Scala Kinesis Enrich to 0.13.1
 * Bumped the version of [Scalazon][scalazon] we use to 0.11